ObsidianSQY/DatARC-Database/README.md

-The exe file can be obtained from:\n https://drive.google.com/file/d/13MEwi7mMto7wVKrmQVm4kXY7KwPfwsZo/view?usp=sharing
+The exe file can be obtained from:

+https://drive.google.com/file/d/13MEwi7mMto7wVKrmQVm4kXY7KwPfwsZo/view?usp=sharing

-You need to setup a mysql server on machine to build database:\n https://dev.mysql.com/downloads/mysql/
+You need to setup a mysql server on machine to build database:

+https://dev.mysql.com/downloads/mysql/

 To use the original Python code to run the program:
 Start: